Antonio Area Freeway System

 transponder ("toll tag") and a corresponding account with TxTag, the

 state's toll tag agency.
-These tags are mounted inside the
+These tags are stickers mounted inside the

-windshield of the vehicle and contain a radio frequency ID (RFID) chip
+windshield of the vehicle that contain a radio frequency ID (RFID) chip

 that transmits the tag's unique code.